Eddy Current Testing

 About Us

-DELTA TEST Middle East LLC is a focused NDT contractor based in Al Jubail, Saudi Arabia, with a partner office (DELTA TEST ME GmbH) in Hamburg, Germany.
+DELTA TEST Middle East LLC is a focused NDT contractor based in Al Jubail, Saudi Arabia, serving clients across the Middle East.

-We do one thing — heat exchanger tube inspection — and we do it across the full toolbox: ECT, FSEC, PSEC, IRIS, Videoscope and our proprietary Tube Leak Testing.
+We do one thing — heat exchanger tube inspection in the Middle East — and we do it across the full toolbox: ECT, FSEC, PSEC, IRIS and Videoscope.
 Material and degradation mechanism drive technique selection, not the other way around.

-Our crews work refinery, petrochemical, fertiliser and power-generation outages where accurate fitness-for-service data — not just a pass/fail — decides what gets plugged, retubed or returned to service.
+Our crews work refinery, petrochemical, fertiliser and power-generation outages in the Middle East where accurate fitness-for-service data — not just a pass/fail — decides what gets plugged, retubed or returned to service.

 Services